fable-compiler/Fable/docs/source/docs/interacting.md

 > Note that Fable automatically uses the name of the let-bound variable in the second example, this means you must always immediately assign the result of `importMember` to a named value.

+> A difference between import attributes and expressions is the former are not resolved in the file where they're declared (as this can be erased bindings) but in the file where thery're used.
+While import expressions are always resolved where they're declared.
+But if you don't understand this, don't worry too much, this is usually transparent to the user :)

 ### Erase attribute